 No more flashing terminal windows and GUI applications that hang without displaying anything. install4j executables can monitor the stderr output file and display a dialog with helpful information to inform about startup failures.

 Install4j uses image files to create the icon for your launcher.
-Windows icons are created that are optimized for Windows XP and have optimal display properties on older versions of Windows as well.
+Windows icons are created that are optimized for Windows 10 and have optimal display properties on older versions of Windows as well.
 You can also specify your own Windows icon file.
 On macOS, ICNS icon files are used.
 For Linux/Unix desktops, a .desktop file is created with the specified icon that allows users to easily create further shortcuts on their desktops and start menus.

 With install4j, your applications become first-class citizens on macOS without the need for you to become a Mac expert.
 On macOS, install4j executables are part of a proper application bundle.

 install4j creates installers with the following features:

 Installers generated by install4j run with at least Java 7 and up to the current Java version, depending on the minimum project requirements that you configure in the install4j IDE.

 install4j generates professional-looking GUI installers with freely configurable screens and actions.
 Actions can be added to each screen, so you can visually program your installer in the install4j IDE.
 Equally configurable uninstallers are generated automatically for each installer.